 The preparation of a new Electoral Roll takes place every six years.
-This last took place in 2019 and therefore the next year in which a new roll will be required is 2025.
+This last took place in 2019 and therefore a new roll is required in 2025.

 The old electoral roll will be completely erased and all those wishing to be on the new roll will have to re-apply.